LiangliangNan/Easy3D/ReadMe.md

 </center>

+### Build

+Clone or download the repository, run CMake to generate Makefiles or CMake/Visual Studio project files, and then use your favorite IDE to work with Easy3D.

+In case you use *Qt Creator*, simply open the CMakeLists.txt file.
+Then, all files will be well organized as projects.

 ### License
 Easy3D is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3